felixrieseberg/Montpellier/README.md

 The general look and feel is stolen from various classy designs and is supposed to feel very 'high gloss magazine'.

 ## Features
 - Customizable Logo: The logo is based on the free Google Font ‘[Rozha One](http://www.google.com/fonts/specimen/Rozha+One)’.
 I recommend creating an image-based logo, but a CSS-only option is available.
+If no image logo is present, the theme will automatically include the font using Google Fonts and use the title set in `/partials/header.hsb`.
-- Disqus Comments
+- Menu for Static Pages: A menu for static pages can be used.
+Since Ghost currently lacks APIs to query for static pages, a bit of manual work is required.
+The file `/partials/header.hsb` allows configuration of the menu.
-- Menu for Static Pages
+- Sharing Buttons: Twitter, Facebook & Google Plus are already enabled sharing options, but

 ## Copyright & License